San Patricio County License Hearing Guide

 Related Guides

-San Patricio DUI License Suspension & ALR Hearing
+San Patricio County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know: You have only 15 days from the date of your arrest to request an ALR hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline means your license will be automatically suspended, regardless of the outcome of your criminal case.
+Following a DUI arrest in San Patricio County, you have only 15 days from the date of your arrest to request an ALR hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.

-What happens if you miss the deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
-There are very few exceptions to this rule.
-The suspension will begin 40 days after the date of your arrest.
-Don't delay – act now to protect your driving privileges.
+If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this deadline.

 Automatic License Suspension